-Students are entitled to a regular accounting of their academic progress and status with the Institute.
 Students placed on Academic Warning will be informed at the time the action is taken and appropriate advising is part of that process.
 Students may review their satisfactory progress by requesting a transcript from the Registrar.

 Student progress and grades are determined through completion of daily assignments, hands-on assignments in the lab, quizzes, written examinations, class participation, attendance, and capacity to be a team member in class and in the lab that provides critical skill development and practice for the workplace.